6 Things You Need to Know Before Building a Log Home

 The location of your build can have a big effect on what exactly you want to build.

-The vast majority of areas have zoning and planning laws which you must adhere to, and in some specific areas you may struggle to get permission to build a log home.
+The vast majority of areas have zoning and planning laws that you must adhere to, and in some specific areas, you may struggle to get permission to build a log home.

 For example in England, it’s very unlikely you’ll get permission to build a log home in an area with new housing and no similar buildings.

-There are a number of Log Home Hotspots that are home to plenty of log cabins, these areas are a great starting point if you are unsure where to build your home.
+There are several Log Home Hotspots that are home to plenty of log cabins, these areas are a great starting point if you are unsure where to build your home.